DISCOVERY IS A HYPOTHESIS, NOT A PHASE.

 A PARADIGM SHIFT.
 NOT A PRODUCTIVITY TIP.

 AI has not made software consulting faster.
-It has disrupted the entire model.
+It has made the traditional model untenable.

 The practitioners who recognize this are winning at a scale the industry has not seen before.
-The practitioners still defending the old model: the billable discovery phase, the multi-month sprint cycles, the twelve-person team as a proxy for credibility.
-They are not just behind.
+The practitioners still defending the old model, the billable discovery phase, the multi-month sprint cycles, the twelve-person team as a proxy for credibility, are not just behind.
 They are becoming irrelevant at speed.
 And most of them do not know it yet.

 Removing implementation time as a bottleneck does not just make existing projects faster.
 It changes which projects are worth doing at all.
 Problems that were previously deprioritized as too narrow, too niche, too obscure to justify a full engagement are now first-class products.
 The economics of building something genuinely useful for a specific person or a specific workflow have fundamentally changed.